The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Selection of z>16 galaxy candidates

 \subsection{Candidates}

 In this section, we present the candidates identified with our selection method that survived the vetting process, both procedures described in the previous subsection.

-Figure~\ref{fig:depths} presented this sample (red diamonds).
+Figure~\ref{fig:depths} presented this sample (green and orange diamonds).
 The bulk of our sample has F444W magnitudes between 30 and 31.5 mag, a brightness level that lies more than 1 magnitude beyond the depths achieved by prior medium area shallow surveys such as CEERS.
 The magnitudes are comparable to the 5$\sigma$ depths obtained by the deepest surveys carried out in 2022-2024, such as JADES or NGDEEP.
-The two brightest objects in our sample are comparable to the $z\sim17$ candidates presented by \citet{2024arXiv241113640K} using GLIMPSE data and with several spectroscopically confirmed $z\gtrsim13$ galaxies (see Fig.~1~caption for references).
+The two brightest objects in our sample are comparable (but still slightly fainter) to the $z\sim17$ candidates presented by \citet{2024arXiv241113640K} using GLIMPSE data, the $15<z<20$ candidates in \citet{2025arXiv250405893C}, and with several spectroscopically confirmed $z\gtrsim13$ galaxies (see Fig.~1~caption for references).

-Comparing the magnitudes with the models depicted in Figure~\ref{fig:depths}, we infer that the stellar masses for our $z>16$ galaxy candidates are nearly an order of magnitude smaller than the average of the spectroscopically confirmed galaxies at $11<z<14.5$, i.e., their stellar masses should be around $10^{7-8}$\,M$_\odot$ (where the BPASS simple stellar population models suggest an order of magnitude smaller stellar masses than BC03).
+Comparing the magnitudes with the models depicted in Figure~\ref{fig:depths}, we infer that the stellar masses for our $z>16$ galaxy candidates are nearly an order of magnitude smaller than the average of the spectroscopically confirmed galaxies at $11<z<14.5$ ($\sim10^9$\,M$_\odot$), i.e., their stellar masses should be around $10^{7-8}$\,M$_\odot$ (where the BPASS simple stellar population models suggest an order of magnitude smaller stellar masses than BC03).
 We expect 0.3-0.4~dex variations depending on the star formation history.
 We will discuss the stellar mass estimates of our selected galaxies further in Section~\ref{sec:physical}.